 Notably, the Act provides an exemption to any activity that relates to the sovereign functions of the government, including those related to energy, currency, defence and space.
 For instance, an activity in relation to the collection of taxes (a purely sovereign function) would not fall within the purview of the Act and an entity discharging such functions would not constitute an enterprise (M/s Red Giant Movies v Secretary, Commercial Taxes & Registration Department, Government of Tamil Nadu and the Commissioner, Commercial Taxes Department, Government of Tamil Nadu).4 Accordingly, the CCI cannot scrutinise the conduct of such entities to determine any plausible contravention of section 4 of the Act.

-Recently, in Shri Shamsher Kataria v Honda Siel Cars India Ltd & Ors12 (Auto Parts), the CCI undertook a detailed analysis while delineating the relevant market.
+The CCI has also had two occasions to determine the relevant market in relation to the constantly growing Indian online retail industry.
+In Ashish Ahuja v Snapdeal.com and Ors11 (Snapdeal), the first case on the online retail industry, the CCI concluded that online retail and brick-and-mortar sales of distribution were not two different relevant markets but were merely different channels of distribution of the same product.
+However, in a more recent case involving e-tailers, Mohit Mangalani v Flipkart India Pvt Ltd and Ors,12 the CCI left the definition of relevant product market open and opined that it was not taking a stand whether the ‘e-tail market was indeed a separate relevant product market or a sub-segment of the market for distribution’.
+This approach adopted by the CCI is at variance with the approach in the Snapdeal case.
+In Shri Shamsher Kataria v Honda Siel Cars India Ltd & Ors13 (Auto Parts), the CCI undertook a detailed analysis while delineating the relevant market.
 In this case, the information was filed against various automobile manufacturing companies or original equipment manufacturers (OEMs) on the basis that the OEMs were involved in activities leading to competition law concerns in India by restricting the availability of genuine spare parts of automobiles manufactured by them in the open market.
-It was also alleged that the car manufacturing companies controlled the operations of various authorised workshops and service stations that were in the business of selling automobile spare parts besides rendering after sale automobile maintenance services.
-The technological information, diagnostic tools and software programs required to maintain, service and repair the technologically advanced automobiles manufactured by each OEM were unavailable in the open market.
+It was also alleged that the car manufacturing companies controlled the operations of various authorised workshops and service stations that were in the business of selling automobile spare parts besides rendering aftersales automobile maintenance services.
+The technological information, diagnostic tools and software programmes required to maintain, service and repair the technologically advanced automobiles manufactured by each OEM were unavailable in the open market.
 Consequently, the repair, maintenance and servicing of such automobiles could only be carried out at the workshops or service stations of the authorised dealers of the OEMs.

-- the market for manufacture and sale of cars;
+- the market for the manufacture and sale of cars;

-- the market for sale of spare parts; and
+- the market for the sale of spare parts; and

-- the market for sale of repair services (the market for sale of spare parts and sale of repair services were held to be interconnected).13
+- the market for the sale of repair services (the markets for the sale of spare parts and sale of repair services were held to be interconnected).14

 The CCI was also of the view that a ‘clusters market’ existed for all the spare parts for each brand of car manufactured by the OEMs in the Indian automobile market.